 A Note from Katherine: I’ve always had a high regard for Jacob’s high school math series, and was excited when I saw they were being reprinted.
 I love how this program incorporates history and teaches the student to use math in problem-solving situations.
-Students won’t be left wondering what geometry is all about anyway.
+Students won’t be left wondering what geometry is all about.
 Instead, they’ll learn to apply the skills their learning and truly think mathematically.
-While the program doesn’t connect math to God, it does teach math as a practical tool.
-If students have already completed Principles of Mathematics, they should be able to see how what they’re learning declares the Creator’s praises.
+And coming August 2021, I’m releasing an eCourse to go with the program that both teaches the concept and builds on the practical examples in the book, pointing the student back to God as they learn!

 - Student Book includes easy-to-follow instructions and selected answers in the back.